 The Optimax Market-Neutral Index seeks to replicate a synthetic portfolio that references certain S&P GSCITM sub-indices, but its performance will not reflect the underlying performance of the commodities markets as a whole.
 The Index is designed to create the largest expected return, within the volatility constraints applicable to the Index, through synthetic investment in long and short positions.
 The S&P GSCITM, in contrast, seeks to allocate weights based on the relative importance of component commodities within the overall economy and assumes relatively constant exposure to specific commodity positions.
 The Index is not designed to replicate or track commodities markets, the S&P GSCITM or any or all of the sub-indices of the S&P GSCITM.
-For any given period, the commodities markets, the S&P GSCITM or any or all of the sub-indices of the S&P GSCITM may have positive or significantly positive performance, in absolute terms or relative to the S&P GSCITM or any of its sub-indices.
+For any given period, the commodities markets, the S&P GSCITM or any or any or all of the sub-indices of the S&P GSCITM or any of its sub-indices.
 An increase in the value of commodities will not necessarily result in an increase in the values of the Index.